Estimating sample-specific regulatory networks: Introduction

 \section{Introduction}

-In recent years we have come to appreciate that in many instances, and in particular in analyzing complex traits and diseases, a single gene or pathway cannot fully explain a particular cellular state.
-Instead, biological processes are better characterized by complex networks whose structures are altered as the phenotype changes.
+In many instances, especially when analyzing complex traits and diseases, a single gene or pathway cannot fully explain a particular phenotype.
+In these cases, biological processes are often characterized as complex networks whose structures are altered as the phenotype changes.
 Studying the pattern of connections between biological components, and how these structures change between cell states, can yield new insights into the mechanisms driving disease.
 However, accurately reconstructing these networks in a way that captures both the properties and complexities of each phenotype remains a significant challenge.